hamidkhosravian/JAuth/README.md

 # Jauth
-Short description and motivation.
+JWT RAILS AUTHENTICATION

 ## Usage
-How to use my plugin.
+If you want to use spec, please remove `sample` from `database.sample.yml` and `storage.sample.yml`.

 ## Installation
 Add this line to your application's Gemfile: